Mhazeem/ZilSwitcher/README.md

 ### Pre-requsites
 1. Windows - Tested on Windows 10
+    1. Linux support may be added in the future.
 2. A recent copy of Node JS such as 10.15.1 LTS (Download https://nodejs.org/en/)

 ### Installation